David-oss6/chat/README.md

 📟 Chat 📟

 Chat developed with Javascript at the frontend and Typescript at the backend.
 Using mainly [socket.io](https://socket.io/) and NodeJs at the backend.
 And MongoDB as a NoSQL database.
-Using React at the frontend separating the client and back-end into two different servers.
+Using React at the frontend separating the client and backend into two different servers.

 ## Technology used